anthony-meza/PO_HPC_Workshop/README.md

 ## Installing Miniforge on Poseidon
 We have already created a script for you which install ``micromamba`` and installs the packages necessary to participate in the workshop.
+To download the script, log in to Poseidon from Terminal (if using Mac/Linux) or Powershell (Windows)

+`
+ssh -XY username@poseidon.whoi.edu
+`

+Once logged in, confirm you are in your home directory

+`cd ~
+`

+Next, download the Miniforge script

 `
 wget https://github.com/anthony-meza/WHOI-PO-HPC/blob/main/poseidon_setup.sh